codebypatrickleung/azure-playground/README.md

 # Azure Playground

 This repository serves as my own sandbox for exploring and testing Azure services.
 It is intended for experimenting with new features, learning about Azure, and building applications that leverage Azure resources.
-Written in Terraform, so that I can easily tear down the infrastructure when I'm done testing.

 ## Azure Infrastructure

+All the Azure infrastructure is provisioned using Terraform, so that I can easily tear down the infrastructure when I'm done testing.
 The Terraform code in this repository provisions the following Azure services:

 - Azure OpenAI Services
 - Azure Kubernetes Service (AKS)